FourbeFlo/Lambertus/README.md

 # Data

-ALTO files with segmentation and transcription fully corrected manually
+The data can be found at './data/**/*xml'.
+They are in ALTO format and follow SegmOnto segmentation standards (https://segmonto.github.io).
+All data is produced using the eScriptorium interface and is catalogued on HTR-United (https://htr-united.github.io).
+The ALTO files are corrected manually: the segmentation and transcription from the HTR are currently being checked.

 ## Transcription guidelines